LeaseCloud/API-Documentation/source/includes/_webhooks.md

 }
 ```

-When we have accepted an order we will make a post to an defined endpoint
+When we have accepted an order and awaiting the customer to sign the agreement

 ### Order declined